Campusoft/knowledge_base/architecture/authentication.md

 This specification defines a set of standard Claims. https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims

+# Claim

+A claim is a key-value pair that represents a subject, i.e., name, age, passportnumber, drivinglicense, passport, nationality, dateofbirth, etc. So, if dateofbirth is the claim name, the claim value would be the date of birth, i.e., 1st January 1970.

 # Single sign-on (SSO)

 Single sign-on (SSO) is an authentication scheme that allows a user to log in with a single ID and password to any of several related, yet independent, software systems.